My Disaster Visiting a Nutritionist

 So, when I watched the video of Caroline Hirons, interviewing Ian Marber I wanted to shout a big Hallelujah!
 Here is a combination of common sense and nutritional knowledge, presented in a digestible way.

-Note to shamers: Please don't judge me for wanting to loose weight, it is my choice for my health.
+Note to shamers: Please don't judge me for wanting to lose weight, it is my choice for my health.
 The brilliant thing about women supporting women, is that we respect each other's choices.